The Equality and Human Rights Commission states:

 - Ensuring we communicate well and by giving everyone opportunities to fully engage

-- Providing training for all individuals (paid or voluntary) engaged in the delivery of Rainbow Pooch Pride activities to be able to identify and challenge inequality and promote equality and diversity
+- Providing LGBTQIA+ awareness training for all individuals (paid or voluntary) engaged in the delivery of Rainbow Pooch Pride activities

 - Designing and providing services and facilities that meet the diverse needs of our clients and enable people to be included and to participate fully